weavercm/Connect-IQ-Work-Timer/README.md

   * **Return to Work Timer View:** perform menu or back action

 ## Compatablity
-This app is compatible for the following devices running Connect IQ 3.1 or greater, but the more thorough testing was performed on those marked in **BOLD**:
+This app is compatible with the following devices running Connect IQ 3.1 or greater.

+**Disclaimer:** At this time, only the devices marked in **BOLD** have been tested.
+Additionally, these tests have only been conducted in the Connect IQ simulator and not on actual Garmin devices.

 * Captain Marvel
 * Darth Vader TM